 Portland Bureau of Transportation (PBOT) resource portal for engineering design and construction, ADA, computer aided drafting (CAD), land survey, major structures, specifications, and standard drawings.

-Portland's gas tax and heavy vehicle use tax for fixing our streets and making them safer for all.
+Portland's voter-approved 10-cent gas tax and heavy vehicle use tax for fixing our streets and making them safer for all.
 Funds support the work of the Portland Bureau of Transportation (PBOT) to repave streets and fix potholes, build sidewalks, install new signals and streetlights, and much more.

-The Portland Bureau of Transportation (PBOT) supports the Last Thursday Art Walk on Alberta, helping facilitate a 15-block community event on NE Alberta Street between 15th and 30th Avenue from 6 -9 p.m..
-In 2023, the event will take place on June 29, July 27, and August 31.
+The Portland Bureau of Transportation (PBOT) supports the Last Thursday Art Walk on Alberta, helping facilitate a 15-block community event on NE Alberta Street between 15th and 30th avenues from 6-9 p.m.
+For more information, visit www.lastthursdayalberta.org.

-Public parking is managed by the Portland Bureau of Transportation (PBOT), this includes enforcement, reporting illegally parked/abandoned vehicles, long-term parking permits for residents/businesses, SmartPark, payment options, requesting street parking changes, reporting illegal signs and more.
+Public parking and enforcement, managed by the Portland Bureau of Transportation (PBOT).
+Includes responding to illegally parked/abandoned vehicles, long-term parking permits for residents and businesses, downtown SmartPark garages, parking options like Parking Kitty, and much more.